 - 1. You have multiple area of effect spells that can wipe out most wide aggro boards, especially if you repeatedly cast Warpath.

-- 5. Don’t be afraid to use Smolderthorn Lancer on smaller minions if needed, as aggro will not have many big threats to target.
+- 4. Don’t be afraid to use Smolderthorn Lancer on smaller minions if needed, as aggro will not have many big threats to target in the game.

 Here are some important things to consider against control decks on ladder: